Murder of Marion Parker: Exchange and murder discovery

 On the evening of December 17, Perry received several phone calls at his home from the kidnapper, which established a new meeting for delivering the ransom money, with the agreed location being the corner of West 5th Street and South Manhattan Place in central Los Angeles.
 At 7:15 p.m., the kidnapper phoned the home, instructing Perry to depart immediately to the aforementioned location, assuring him that he would recognize Perry's car.

 Perry arrived at the location alone with the ransom money at approximately 8 p.m., and was confronted by the kidnapper only moments after arriving.
-The assailant, driving a Chrysler coupe, pulled up next to Perry's vehicle, and held him at gunpoint with a sawed-off shotgun; the unknown man had a bandana covering most of his face.
+The suspect, driving a Chrysler coupe, pulled up next to Perry's vehicle and held him at gunpoint with a sawed-off shotgun; the unknown man had a bandana covering most of his face.
 During the exchange, Perry was able to see Marion seated in the passenger seat of the car, concealed up to her neck by clothing, but not visibly moving.
 When he called out to her, she did not respond, though her eyes were visibly open; Perry assumed she had been drugged.
 As soon as the money was handed over, the assailant put his vehicle into gear, moving forward, and pushed Marion's body out of the car before speeding away.
 Some reports state the assailant commented, "There's your daughter," before throwing the body onto the street.

 Realizing his daughter was deceased, Perry phoned authorities.
-After her body was recovered from the street, an autopsy was completed on the remains at approximately 9:00 p.m.
-The coroner indicated that Marion had been dead for approximately twelve hours.
-Her arms and legs had been cut off, and she had been disemboweled, her lower torso stuffed with a towel and a man's shirt.
-Marion's eyes had been held open with piano wires, to give the appearance that she was still alive.
+After Marion's body was recovered from the street, an autopsy was completed on the remains at approximately 9 p.m.
+The coroner indicated that the child had been dead for approximately twelve hours.
+Marion's arms and legs had been cut off, and she had been disemboweled, her lower torso stuffed with a towel and a man's shirt.
+Her eyes had been held open with piano wires, to give the appearance that she was still alive.

 The following morning, December 18, a man on a morning walk in Elysian Park found the severed arms and legs of a child, each wrapped in newspaper, lying in disarray on a street.
 Upon recovering the limbs, police positively identified them as belonging to Marion.